Garathd/Django-To-Do-List/README.md

 ### Front-End

+***Login/Register Pages*** These pages are more or less the same design wise.
+If there is an issue with either login or registration then a brief information message should appear on the screen.
+New users will be directed to the home page.

+***Profile Page*** This page contains user profile information and lets users change their profile picture and description.
+This page also lets users purchase the pro version of the app.

+***Dashboard Page*** This page shows the user both project and task information and also informs the user of their account type.
+Whether it is the pro version or the trial version of the app.
+Trial users will have an additional option to purchase the pro version of the app.

+***Projects Page*** This page should only allow one project for a free user and unlimited projects for pro users.
+The page should also let users filter by project type and also options to edit Project and option to view Tasks for a specific project

+***Project Info Page*** This page shows more project specific info as well as lets a user edit or delete a project

+***Project Task Page*** This page shows all tasks associated with a specific project.
+It lets users edit, delete and create new tasks.
+The tasks on this page can be filtered by status and priority.

+***Product Page*** This page contains Pro Version of the app.
+The page and code is setup in a way to only allow users to purchase the pro version only 1 time.
+If a user has a trial version of the app they will have the option to add to cart.
+If the product is added to the cart already then the add to cart button is replaced by an added button which redirects the user to the cart page.
+If the pro version is already bought the button is replaced by a purchased button which redirects a user back to their profile page

+***Cart Page*** This page is only accessible if an item is in the cart otherwise it redirects back to the profile page.
+Also if an item is in the cart it should appear as a menu item.
+The cart page lets a user remove the item or else continue to the checkout

+***Checkout Page*** This page lets the user purchase the pro version of the app using stripe.
+If there is no items in the cart then the user is redirected back to their profile page

 ### Back-End

 For local testing i'm using sqlite and for live version I'm using Postgre SQL which comes as an add on with Heroku.